netifi-proteus/proteus-httpgateway/README.md

 The Proteus service response is converted into an HTTP response with a JSON message body and sent back to the requesting client to complete the interaction.

+## Building Proteus HTTP Gateway
+You can build Proteus HTTP Gateway as an executable jar using the following command:

+    $ ./gradlew clean build

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/netifi-proteus/proteus-httpgateway/issues).